top of page

 Melissodes desponsus (male)

-The robust Melissodes bimaculatus bee, known under the common name "two spotted long-horned bee" belongs to the subgenus Melissodes -- a different subgenus than any of the other long-horned bees shown on this guide page.
-Unlike the Eumelissodes and Heliomelissodes bees featured above, which prefer pollinating plants of the Asteraceae family, two-spotted long-horned bees are generalist pollinators that forage on a range of plants.
+Melissodes bimaculatus, or two spotted long-horned bee, belongs to the subgenus Melissodes -- a different subgenus than any of the other long-horned bees shown on this guide page.
+Unlike the Eumelissodes and Heliomelissodes featured above, which prefer pollinating plants of the Asteraceae family, two-spotted long-horned bees are generalist pollinators that forage on a range of plants.

 Identification information: These beautiful bees are coal-black -- so dark that on sunny days, it is difficult to discern more than the bees' dark silhouettes when they land on brightly-colored flowers.
 On closer inspection, you will see that Melissodes bimaculataus have black wings, dark antennae and dark blue-gray eyes.
-Females have ostentatious rear legs adorned with long, feathery pale-yellowish-brown hairs, often heavily laden with pollen.
+Females have hind legs adorned with ostentatious, feathery, pale hairs, often heavily laden with pollen.
 Their other legs are black and covered with thick dark hair.

-The name "two-spotted longhorn" comes from the fact that the female bees have two pale spots on the tips of their abdomens (as shown in the photo strip at right).
+The name "two-spotted longhorn" comes from the fact that the female bees have two pale spots on the tips of their abdomens (as shown in the photo strip here).
 Males lack the spots.
-On males, the clypeus (the part of the face below the antennae) and the labrum (the lower part of the face, between the mandibles) are yellowish-white.
+On males, the clypeus (the face part above the mandibles) and the labrum (the lower part of the face, between the mandibles) are yellowish-white.
 Male bees have long reddish antennae, and reddish lower legs and feet.
-Their hind legs are partly dark, and partly-covered with pale hairs (a trait that helps distinguish them from the dark male thistle long-horned bee shown above, which has entirely dark legs).
+Their hind legs are mostly dark, and partly-covered with pale hairs (a trait that helps distinguish them from the dark male thistle long-horned bee shown above, which has entirely dark legs).

 Two-spotted long-horned bees are solitary ground-nesters.
 They are industrious foragers, often the first to arrive on blossoms in the morning.
 They are considered one of the three most important pollinators of cotton.
 (The other two are honey bees and common eastern bumble bees.)
 They are also significant pollinators of pumpkins, cucumbers and watermelons, and are reportedly more efficient pollinators of watermelon than honey bees.